Mass Appeal Records: History

 On June 15, 2018, Nas released his twelfth studio album Nasir, through Mass Appeal Records and Def Jam Recordings.
 It succeeds Nas' album Life Is Good, released six years prior in 2012.
 The album was a part of the GOOD Music 7-song, 5-album rollout executive produced by Kanye West, featuring appearances from Kanye West, Puff Daddy, 070 Shake, Tony Williams, and The-Dream.
 Nasir debuted at number five on the US Billboard 200 with 77,000 album-equivalent units, of which 49,000 were pure album sales.
 It serves as Nas's twelfth top-ten album in the United States.

 In August 2018, Cantrell released his debut EP Stardust 2 Angels.
 The project was accompanied by a Mass Appeal-produced documentary available via YouTube, entitled, "Stardust 2: Cantrell on Skating, New Album and Albany, GA | Mass Appeal".

 Mass Appeal artist Stro released his debut project, Nice 2 Meet You, Again on October 19, 2018.
 The EP has one feature by Mannywellz.
 Cuz Lightyear released Blue Slime on November 30, 2018, featuring rappers Lil Baby, Killer Mike, and Yung Bans.
 Mass Appeal's resident punk band, The 1865, released Don't Tread On We! on January 25, 2019.
 The 1865 has four members: Mass Appeal's own director, Sacha Jenkins, alongside Carolyn "Honeychild" Coleman, Flora Lucini, Chuck Treece, and Jason "Biz" Lucas.
 The label then released a compilation album called the Starting 5: Vol. 1 on February 5, 2019, with features from Nas, Black Milk, and Liana Bank$.
 The project had an accompanying tour during rollout, The Starting 5 Tour, with artists Ezri, Stro, Fashawn, Cantrell, and 070 Phi.
+In August 2019, it launched Mass Appeal India, jointly with Universal Music Group, to promote India’s burgeoning hip-hop culture on a global scale.
+Indian rapper Divine was the first signee of the label.

 On April 16, 2025, Mass Appeal Records announced a series of seven albums titled Legend Has It..., from Nas & DJ Premier, Ghostface Killah, Raekwon, Mobb Deep, De La Soul, Big L, plus one "guest of honour", which later turned out to be Slick Rick.
 Four albums have been released in 2025.
 Slick Rick's Victory was released June 13, 2025.
 Raekwon's The Emperor's New Clothes was released July 18, 2025.
 Supreme Clientele 2 by Ghostface Killah was released August 22, 2025.
 Mobb Deep's Infinite was released October 10, 2025.